-Jakar Dzong called the ‘castle of white bird’ was built in the 15th century.
-It was built when the lamas were picking a site for the establishment of a new monastery, and they saw a big white bird settle on a hilltop which was chosen as the destined site considering the event a positive omen.
+Jakar Dzong, called the ‘castle of white bird,’ was built in the 15th century.
+It was built when the lamas were picking a site for establishing a new monastery, and they saw a big white bird settle on a hilltop which was chosen as the destined site, considering the event a positive omen.

 Jambay Lhakhang near the Bumthang Chhu river and the Chakkar Lhakhang is an old temple built in the 7th century by Tibetan king Songtsen Goemba.
-He is known to have built 108 temples in Tibet and Bhutan, one of which is the Jambay Lhakhang.
+He has built 108 temples in Tibet and Bhutan, one of which is the Jambay Lhakhang.

-You can also visit the Tamshin Lhakhang which is a Nyingma gompa built between 14th to 15th centuries by the saint Pema Lingpa.
+You can also visit the Tamshin Lhakhang, a Nyingma gompa built between 14th to 15th centuries by the saint Pema Lingpa.
 After the wonderful sightseeing tour, you can head back to your hotel for the night.

 Overnight stay at hotel in Bumthang.

-Near to your hotel, you can visit the Rinpung Dzong which was built in the 15th century and regarded as one of the largest monasteries.
+Near your hotel, you can visit the Rinpung Dzong, built in the 15th century and regarded as one of the largest monasteries.
 It is a huge fortress that houses the administrative body of Paro.
 After visiting the architecturally beautiful Rinpung, you can move to the Kyichu Lhakhang temple.
 Its vicinity has one of the oldest temples of Jowo, built in the 7th century.
-You can visit the Guru temple and the orange trees in the courtyard which is believed to bear fruits all year round.
+You can visit the Guru temple and the orange trees in the courtyard, which is believed to bear fruits all year round.
 To add to the amazing tour, you can visit the local archery ground in Paro to witness the phenomenal skills of professional players.

-On this day you will embark on an enthralling hike up to the Paro Taktsang (Tiger’s Nest) monastery which is a world-renowned monastery of Bhutan.
+On this day, you will embark on an enthralling hike up to the Paro Taktsang (Tiger’s Nest) monastery, a world-renowned Bhutan monastery.
 It is elevated 900m above the Paro valley floor.
 On the way, you will be passing thick pine forests, sacred pools, and small temples.
 As you reach the top of the cliff, you will be mesmerized by the grandeur of the monastery buildings interconnected by stone stairs.

-The Tiger’s Nest Monastery’s name is derived from the ancient Bhutanese mythology which suggests that the spiritual leader, Guru Rimpoche flew on his tiger’s back and landed on the Thulo Phuk cave and did a meditation on months end at the Pel Phuk cave situated here.
-This ancient myth has bound many Bhutanese pilgrims who visit the monastery, its caves, and temples to get blessings.
+The Tiger’s Nest Monastery’s name is derived from the ancient Bhutanese mythology, which suggests that the spiritual leader, Guru Rimpoche flew on his tiger’s back and landed on the Thulo Phuk cave and did a meditation on months end at the Pel Phuk cave situated here.
+This ancient myth has bound many Bhutanese pilgrims who visit the monastery, caves, and temples to get blessings.
 You can witness the architectural carvings and the status of Padmasambhava in the cave.
 The Tibetan Siddha Jetsun Milarepa is also known to have meditated in the caves of Taktsang in the 11th century.
 Hence, the Paro Taktsang has gained high religious significance in Bhutan.
 After an in-depth visit to the monastery, you can head back to your hotel.
-In the evening you can stroll out in the Paro streets which are at times filled with women drying the red chills.
+You can stroll out in the Paro streets in the evening, which are at times filled with women drying the red chills.
 You can buy some souvenirs to take back as a memory of your visit to Bhutan.